nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 and assigned a position in the application sequence.
 Event-sourced aggregates can be implemented in this scheme by using a tag to indicate the aggregate ID.

-This example is implemented with event-sourced aggregates, showing that it is possible to extended the transactional consistency boundary when using event-sourced aggregates to include more than one aggregate.
-But mostly it is setting the scene with a test case that will be satisfied using the standard dynamic consistency boundaries style, which is supported by this library, and which offers possibilities beyond event-sourced aggregates.
+However, this example is implemented with event-sourced aggregates, using the declarative syntax supported by this library, showing that it is possible to extended the transactional consistency boundary when using event-sourced aggregates to include more than one aggregate.

-The next example will be implemented using the standard dynamic consistency boundaries style.
+But mostly it is setting the scene with a test case that will be satisfied in the :doc:`next example </topics/examples/coursebooking-dcb>` using the standard "dynamic consistency boundaries" style.
+With these two examples, the two styles can be more easily compared.

 Domain model
 ------------